 It doesn’t matter how old you are.
 If you have space, fill it with an outdoor game or two from this list.
 They’ll come in handy at birthday parties, outdoor barbecues with friends, and every day because they encourage people to mix and mingle.
 Perhaps you’ll soak up some sunshine and also get some exercise, too, depending on which games you choose for outdoor play.

-See also: 15 Best Travel Games for Kids
+See also: Best Travel Games for Kids

 As seen on Shark Tank, Spikeball is played in backyards, on college campuses, and at tailgates.
 Spikeball is a little bit like volleyball and enjoyed by kids, teens, and adults.
 Players can be as competitive as they like.
 My daughter’s P.E. class even played this outdoor game at school because it’s fantastic exercise and fun.

 Cornhole is popular with people of all ages, even though it can be far harder to play than it looks.
 That’s part of its allure.
 You’ll try to toss bean bags from afar through a hole in a slightly elevated board.
 Adults tend to love it as much as the kids do.

 Chess and Checkers

-If you have a checkered mat, both outdoor chess and outdoor checkers become a possibility.
-A variety of mat options exist including nylon boards that roll up for storage.
+If you have a checkered mat, both outdoor chess and outdoor checkers, bring favorite board games outside.
+A variety of mat options exist, including nylon boards that roll up for storage.

 Giant Connect Four

-The cool thing about a giant Jenga game (also called tumbling blocks) is that it can accommodate multiple players as each person takes turn carefully removing a block until the entire tower comes tumbling down.
-Special tumbling block tables can be purchased to keep the game at eye level.
+The cool thing about a giant Jenga game (also called tumbling blocks) is that it can accommodate multiple players.
+Each person takes turns carefully removing wood blocks until the entire tower comes tumbling down.
+The last person to remove the fatal block loses.

 The base of this tetherball set is surprisingly stable (my daughter has it) and resistant to tipping.
-This outdoor game can be moved around the yard and the base makes it so that there’s no need to have an in-ground pole hole.
+This outdoor game can be moved around the yard and we’ve gotten our money’s worth.

 Lawn darts are a more compact version of a bean bag toss.
 Jarts are lawn darts, too.
-This game is similar to a bean bag toss game in that you’re trying to toss the dart into a circle.
-Be mindful that older versions of Jarts have metal points which aren’t ideal for young kids.
+This game is similar to a bean bag toss game in that you’re trying to toss the dart into a circle placed about 35′ apart.
+Of course, if you’re playing with children you can put the circles closer together.

 Giant Wooden Yard Dice

 Each player holds a scoop-like Trackball racket, which is a little reminiscent of Jai alai.
 One player places the light hollow plastic ball in the scoop racket and tosses it to the other player standing many yards away.
 The scoop-like racket and the hollow plastic ball enable players of all ages to toss the ball far further than they might expect while also making the ball easier to catch.

-What are your favorite outdoor games?
+What are your favorite outdoor games for kids and adults?